namuol/react-seamstress/WHY.md

 It looks like *busyStyle* **always** overrides *expandedStyle* when the Combobox is busy.

 Is there any way around this?
 ```

-In the canonical approach, our styles were ordered in such a
-way that `busyStyle` was always last, causing the `expectedStyle`'s opacity
-param to be overridden when the user needs it to be the other way around.
+In the canonical approach, our styles were **ordered** in such a way that `busyStyle` was always last, causing `expectedStyle: opacity` to be overridden when the user needs it to be the other way around.

-Rather than reordering the styles in the array and potentially breaking
-other people's projects, you decide the only way around this is to
-provide yet another, *weirdly-specific* style prop: `expandedAndBusyStyle`/`expandedAndBusyClassName`:
+Rather than reordering the styles in the array and potentially breaking other people's projects, you decide the safest way around this is to provide yet another, *weirdly-specific* style prop: `expandedAndBusyStyle`/`expandedAndBusyClassName`:

 ```js
 <Combobox